Advance tickets required!

-Come enjoy the tropical rainforest setting inside the Climatron® as it reopens to the public Thursday through Sunday.
+Come enjoy the tropical rainforest setting inside the Climatron® .

-They will remain closed to visitors two days a week to allow staff to continue caring for the living collection in a safe manner.
-Due to narrow paths, it is not possible for staff to do this work while open to visitors.
+Please note that these gardens may be temporarily closed for a few hours, or up to a day, to allow staff to continue caring for the living collection in a safe manner.
+Due to narrow paths, it is not possible for staff to do this work while open to visitors

 More to see, more to do!

-Climatron®, now open to the public Thursdays through Sundays.
+Climatron®, now open to the public Tuesday through Sunday.

 Order your e-tickets in advance to ensure faster entry and guaranteed access, especially for busy morning or weekend visits.
 E-tickets can be purchased online (below) or by phone (314) 678-7442 (Monday through Friday, 9 a.m. to 5 p.m.).
 E-tickets are dated but not timed.
 E-tickets are available up to one week in advance for purchase.

 Limited walk-ups tickets are available and can be purchased at the ticket window.
 Mornings frequently sell out.
 All transactions must be credit/debit only.